 14. Specify in your corporate policies the kinds of animals that will be permitted.
 It goes without saying that certain creatures such as snakes, for example, would not foster corporate well being with most employees.

 Do not let the tail wag the dog by allowing pets into the corporate workplace without first doing your homework.
-In working with various companies, the Katz Law Group has found that the best results come from close collaboration between human resources and outside law firms such as the Katz Law Group.
-Please be sure to call us in advance of allowing pets into your workplace to evaluate whether this makes sense for your business.
+In working with various companies, the Katz Law Group has found that the best results come from a close collaboration between human resources and outside law firms such as the Katz Law Group.
+Please be sure to call us at 508-480-8202 in advance of allowing pets into your workplace to evaluate whether this makes sense for your business.